 Fallen Aspen Farm History

 Fallen Aspen Farm is now in another phase of operational and market growth in which the farmers continue to refine their sustainable crop production and highly ethical livestock practices.
-In addition to selected niche crop production, Jake and Des have thoroughly developed their livestock operations to include slow-grown pastured pork, pastured poultry (chickens and turkeys), cage-free rabbits, grass-fed lamb, grass-fed beef, and pastured goats.
+In addition to selected niche crop production, Jake and Des have thoroughly developed their livestock operations to include slow-grown pastured pork, pastured poultry (chickens and turkeys), cage-free rabbits, grass-fed lamb, grass-fed beef and a few dairy goats.